ThomasAlanStevens/StevensSoftwareServices/README.md

 ## Lessons Learned:

-There are a vast variety of different resources with many different prosa and cons that come with each.
+There are a vast variety of different resources with many different pros and cons that come with each.
 In order to create the best projects I can, I must continue to push myself to continue to learn how to use these resources so that they become tools I will be able to rely on in the future.
 Always keep learning!